Annekinnil/rsschool-cv/cv.md

 4. Skills: html, css.
 5. Code examples: error 404 not found ;)
 6. Experience: currently have no working experience in this field
-7. Education (including courses, seminars, lectures, online learning)
+7. Education: online introduction course of HTMS and CSS
 8. English B1